dawj3z/mt4jextensions/trunk/_Examples and Tests/ReadMe.txt

-This project is no longer needed, examples are now placed under the extension project folders.
+The "_Examples and Tests" project is no longer needed, examples are now placed under the extension project folders.